Two kinds of pictures can be added to a published site:

 If you put a new logo on the Home page it will supersede the default U3A logo and be shown on all the other pages as well.
 But you can add a logo to any other page as a one-off, when it will also supersede the default.
 You can show only one logo per page as there is only one place to put it: on the right of the page header.

 The standard U3A logo now links automatically to the site for the Third Age Trust.
-Uploaded logos may also act as links to related external sites - just enter the relevant URL in the relevant data entry form.
+Uploaded logos may also act as links to related external sites - just enter the destination URL in the relevant data entry form.
 But check for possible legal restrictions before uploading proprietary logos to act as links.